unChaz/sci-fi-5e/docs/rules/backgrounds.md

 Tool Proficiency: Choose 1 from [Musical Instrument, Navigator's Datapad, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip

+Equipment: A Pulse Rapier, fine clothing, and 1000 credits.

 ### Hacker

 Since childhood you've retreated to the comfortable world of cyberspace.

 Skill Proficiencies: Computers.
-Choose 1 from [Stealth, Investigate, Engineering] Tool Proficiency: Choose one: [Hacker's Kit, Forgery Kit]
+Choose 1 from [Stealth, Investigate, Engineering] Tool Proficiency: Hacker's Kit, and Forgery Kit

 **Stealthy Hacker**: You have advantage on Stealth checks when trying to hack a system unnoticed.

+Equipment: A hackers datapad, 3 wireless spycams, and 1000 credits.

 ### Criminal/Spy
 You are an experienced criminal with a history of breaking the law.
 You have spent a lot of time among other criminals and still have contacts within the criminal underworld.
 You're far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.